 2.4.1 FTIR analysis

-FTIR-photo acoustic sampling (FTIR-PAS) was used to analyse powder samples.
+FTIR-PAS was used to analyse powder samples.
 Powders were filled into metal sample holders (Ø=10 mm, x 2.5 mm depth) and the sample surface was flattened to level it with the top of the holder.
 Spectral data was acquired in the mid-infrared region (4000-400 cm-1), at 8 cm-1 resolution, 200 spectrograph apertures accumulating 128 scans.

 Scaffold samples were cut into rectangular specimens (10 x 10 mm2, 6 mm in height) prior to analysis, and the spectra were collected in the mid-infrared region by using an aperture of 150 with a resolution of 16 cm-1 accumulating 64 scans in FTIR-ATR mode.
 Both FTIR-ATR and FTIR-PAS spectra were collected by using a Nicolet™ iS50 spectrophotometer ((Thermo Fisher Scientific Inc, Madison, WI, USA)) in conjunction with Thermo Nicolet OMNIC™ (Version 9.5.9, Thermo Fisher Scientific Inc, Madison, WI, USA) software.